hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 - ❌ **Breaking sentence flow:** Replacing "quarterly basis" with just "annual" instead of "an annual basis"
 - ❌ **Ignoring punctuation:** Not considering commas, periods, or other punctuation marks
 - ❌ **Narrow targeting with incompatible replacements:** Replacing just "<24 business hours>" with "immediately" instead of targeting the full sentence for restructuring
+- ❌ **Leaving placeholders in final document:** Using "comment" action when user selects default instead of "replace" action to remove placeholder

 ## Comment Format Requirements: